svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 procedure is needed.
-Since the implicit complement doesn't exist before running DAGMC, and DAGMC can only recognize groups that contain an entity, the material for the implicit complement must be specified as if it were being specified for the containing volume.
-For example, if you would like the implicit complement to be modeled as material 9, and the containing volume is volume 102, the following command should be used:
+Since the implicit complement doesn't exist before running DAGMC, and DAGMC can only recognize groups that contain an entity, the material for the implicit complement must be specified as if it were being specified for the graveyard volume.
+For example, if you would like the implicit complement to be modeled as material 9, and the graveyard volume is volume 102, the following command should be used:
 ::

     CUBIT> group "mat:9_comp" add vol 102

-DAGMC will recognize that volume 102 is the containing volume, and the ``_comp`` keyword will trigger it to assign the specified material and density to the implicit complement rather than the containing volume.
+DAGMC will recognize that volume 102 is the graveyard volume, and the ``_comp`` keyword will trigger it to assign the specified material and density to the implicit complement rather than the containing volume.